okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-user-access/main/index.md

 * Familiarity with the Terraform terms: configuration, resources, state, and commands.
 See the [Terraform overview](/docs/guides/terraform-overview).
 * [Okta Developer Edition organization](https://developer.okta.com/signup) or an Okta Identity Engine organization
 * A Terraform configuration that can access your Okta org.
-See [Enable Terraform access to your Okta org](/docs/guides/terraform-enable-org-access).
+See [Enable Terraform access for your Okta org](/docs/guides/terraform-enable-org-access).
 ---
 ## Overview